15 greatest concerts in Cleveland history

 Ever since Cleveland disc jockey Alan Freed coined the term rock 'n' roll in the early 1950s, the amazing music and performances haven't stopped in Northeast Ohio.

-Why it matters: We're counting down the 15 greatest concerts in Cleveland history, revisiting the area's most memorable performances.
+Why it matters: We ranked the 15 greatest concerts in Cleveland history, revisiting the area's most memorable performances.

-State of play: So far, we've worked our way into the top 10 with concerts featuring Michael Jackson, Pink Floyd, The Rolling Stones, Led Zeppelin and more.
+State of play: The list features shows by Michael Jackson, Pink Floyd, The Rolling Stones, Led Zeppelin and more.

-What's next: You can read our features on each show below and check back every two weeks as the countdown continues:
+What's next: You can read our features on each show below.

 No. 15: Michael Jackson's Bad Tour